 Equestrian sports allow horses to fully demonstrate their exceptional athletic ability.
 Whether it’s jumping courses of jumps, covering dozens of kilometres at a fast pace, contorting themselves during a dressage test or even pulling a carriage, their locomotory system is put under pressure.

-The aim of this article is to provide concrete answers as to how to supplement your horse if we wish to:
+The aim of this article is to provide concrete answers as to how to supplement a horse, if we wish to:

 - Prevent joint problems.